 The fact is, struck-by accidents are 100% avoidable.
 And when a worker gets struck by moving equipment, it’s most often because the driver was unable to see them in time.
-Implementing high-visibility equipment is one of the easiest ways to eliminate this blindspot and prevent serious accidents and injury.
+Implementing high-visibility equipment is one of the easiest ways to eliminate this blind spot and prevent serious accidents and injuries.

 Before ordering reflective gear for your team, it’s important to know that not all reflective gear is created equal.
 Some designs offer different levels of coverage and visibility or can be made with dual-purpose material to better fit your team’s needs.